shubh-gitpush/Ai-image-generator/readme.md

 ## 🚀 Features

-- **Prompt → Response**: Type anything and instantly get an AI-generated reply.
+- **Prompt → Response**: Type anything and instantly get an AI-generated image.
 - **Secure Key Handling**: API keys stay on the backend — never exposed to the browser.
 - **Modern Frontend**: React 18 with Hooks for a clean and responsive UI.
 - **Extensible Backend**: Django + DRF endpoints make it easy to plug in other AI or data services.